julia-dream/ai-data-validator/README.md

   - Use Cursor’s AI to help you write type-safe validator functions for primitive types (e.g., string, number, boolean).
   - Extend your library to support complex types such as arrays and objects.
   - Ensure your validators follow your language’s best practices and type system.
-3. Design a Composition System
-  - Build functions to combine validators (e.g., and, or, optional).
-  - Use Cursor’s AI to suggest and implement composable patterns for complex data structures.
-  - Maintain type information throughout your composition system.
-4. Create a Schema Builder API
-  - Implement an intuitive API for defining validation schemas.
-  - Introduce a Result type or similar construct to handle validation outcomes.
-  - Use Cursor’s AI to generate clean, readable interfaces for schema definition and validation rules.
-5. Leverage AI for Documentation and Refactoring
+3. Leverage AI for Documentation and Refactoring
   - Use Cursor’s AI to generate inline documentation and usage examples.
   - Refactor your code with AI suggestions to ensure clarity, maintainability, and adherence to your style guide.